TheKingsident/alx-airbnb-database/database-adv-script/README.md

 # Advanced SQL Queries Documentation

-This document provides a brief description of the advanced SQL queries included in the `joins_queries.sql` and `subqueries.sql` files.
-These queries demonstrate the use of different types of SQL joins and subqueries to retrieve meaningful data from the database.
+This document provides a brief description of the advanced SQL queries included in the `joins_queries.sql`, `subqueries.sql`, and `aggregations_and_window_functions.sql` files.
+These queries demonstrate the use of different types of SQL joins, subqueries, aggregations, and window functions to retrieve meaningful data from the database.

 ## Joins Queries Overview (`joins_queries.sql`)